Air Canada CEO sees ‘darkest period’ in aviation history

 The U.S.-Canada border remains closed to all nonessential travel.

 Since mid-March, the airline has slashed its flight schedule by more than 90% and grounded more than 200 aircraft, cutting service internationally to just five airports.
-The company burned $22 million Canadian (US$1.6 million) in cash per day in March.
+The company burned $22 million Canadian (US$16 million) in cash per day in March.

 Air Canada said it lost $1.05 billion Canadian (US$748 million) in its first quarter, compared with a profit of $345 million in the same quarter last year as governments imposed travel restrictions around the world due to the COVID-19 pandemic.